kjustin2/Tackzula/README.md

 # Tackzula
-An RPG created through Python
+A RPG created through Python to demonstrate a proficiency with the language.